Skip to content

 If a PCBU refuses access to a workplace to a suitable entity assisting a HSR, the HSR may request that an inspector be appointed to assist in resolving the matter.
 Confirmation that the request is being made by a HSR and details of the 'reasonable efforts' made to resolve the issue will be required.

-An unresolved health and safety issue
+A work health and safety issue

-If a matter about work, health and safety arises at a workplace or from the conduct of a business or undertaking and the matter is not resolved after discussion between the parties to the issue, an inspector may be appointed to attend the workplace to assist in resolving the issue.
+If an issue about work, health and safety arises at a workplace or from the conduct of a business or undertaking and the matter is not resolved after discussion between the parties to the issue, an inspector may be appointed to attend the workplace to assist in resolving the issue.
 The parties must first make reasonable efforts to achieve a timely, final and effective resolution of the issue by discussion and the use of an agreed issue resolution procedure.
-Details of the 'reasonable efforts' that have been made to resolve the matter will be required when making a request that an inspector is appointed.
+If there is no agreed procedure in place, the parties must make reasonable efforts to resolve to the issue in accordance with the default procedure prescribed under the Work Health and Safety Regulation 2011 before a party may request an inspector be appointed.

 Work cessation

-The HSR, the PCBU, or a worker may ask for an inspector to be appointed to assist in resolving an issue in relation to the cessation of work.
+The HSR, the PCBU, or an affected worker may ask for an inspector to be appointed to assist in resolving an issue in relation to the cessation of work.
 Confirmation will be required that the PCBU has been informed of the work cessation and that the HSR has been elected and has completed training which entitles him or her to direct work to cease.

 Right of entry and workplace access